United by a passion to build and create.

 Issued by: IACRB

-As Product Manager, I support Garnet's security solutions by bridging the gap between internal engineering/product teams and the external market.
-My role focuses on gathering customer feedback and market insights to inform the product roadmap, ensuring our focus on securing software releases, high-performance production runtime security (with detection & blocking), and optimized performance aligns with real-world needs.
-I collaborate closely with engineering and Go-To-Market (GTM) teams to facilitate communication and help translate technical capabilities into customer value.
+As Product Manager, I supported Garnet's security solutions by bridging the gap between internal engineering/product teams and the external market.
+My role focused on gathering customer feedback and market insights to inform the product roadmap, ensuring our focus on securing software releases, high-performance production runtime security (with detection & blocking), and optimized performance aligned with real-world needs.
+I collaborated closely with engineering and Go-To-Market (GTM) teams to facilitate communication and help translate technical capabilities into customer value.

 Contributed to a team focused on making security seamless for developers.
 Key initiatives included: